Parliamentary records: Oldest

 The oldest recorded parliament still in existence is the Althing, the ruling legislative body of Iceland.
 It was founded in 930 and originally consisted of 39 local chieftains.
 Abolished in 1800, it was restored by Denmark in 1843.

 The oldest continuous parliament is the Tynwald of the Isle of Man.
-Its exact formation date is generally believed to be 979 but some sources suggest that its origins lie in the early 9th century, which would predate even the Althing.
+Its exact formation date is generally claimed to be 979 but some sources suggest that its origins lie in the early 9th century, which would predate even the Althing.